-Eriksberg Hotel & Nature Reserve
+Eriksberg Hotel & Nature Reserve - Blekinge - Sweden

 The forests at Eriksberg are low producing in terms of growth and quality.
 The ground is rock-bound with only a thin layer of soil.
 This affects the vegetation, which becomes very sensitive to drought.
 The deer graze on everything up to two metres, forming a grazing line.
 In the northern part of the enclosure, coniferous forest, primarily fir, dominates.
-Nearer the coast, there are mostly deciduous trees and low bushes, especially juniper.
-70 % hardwood and 30 % pinetrees.
+Nearer the coast, there are mostly deciduous trees and low bushes, especially juniper; 70 % hardwood and 30 % pine trees.

 During the summer you can take the cultural environment trail that starts out from Kyrkesta.
 There is a resting place with wonderful views of Guöviken where you’ll see a small island with a few trees.
 The island is called Stockholm.
-Along the trail, there are information signs telling the story of the fishermen’s toil and the crofters’ cultivation labour at the time.
+Along the trail, there are information signs telling the story of the fishermen’s toil and the crofters’ cultivation effortsat the time.

 In the surrounding area of Eriksberg you will see remains from the days of the crofters: stone walls, cultivation cairns and hundreds of old fruit trees serve as cultural and historical reminders of a time gone by in Eriksberg’s history.
 At the end of the 19th century, there were more than 90 crofts at Eriksberg and approx 1,200 people lived here on the farm.

 Nearby Eriksberg there are several churches to visit.
 The world heritage cities of Karlskrona and Karlshamn are well worth a visit, offering museums, a science centre, concerts, fairs and much more.